Estimating Shapley Effects in Big-Data Emulation and Regression Settings using Bayesian Additive Regression Trees: Review

 where $\sigma^2_0 < \infty$ and each covariate $\x_i \in [0,1]^p$ is fixed.
 A fixed design would be assumed if, for example, the trees in BART are allowed to split only on observed covariate values (which was a specification used in the seminal BART paper \citep{chipman2010bart}) or on dyadic midpoints of the domain.
 The regression model with \textit{random} design is

-where $\sigma^2_0 < \infty$, each $\X_i \in [0,1]^p$ is a $p$-dimensional random covariate, and $\pi$ is a probabilty measure such that $\text{supp}(\pi) \subseteq [0,1]^p$.
+where $\sigma^2_0 < \infty$, each $\X_i \in [0,1]^p$ is a $p$-dimensional random covariate, and $\pi$ is a probability measure such that $\text{supp}(\pi) \subseteq [0,1]^p$.
 A random design would be assumed for estimation problems such as density estimation or regression/classification with random design.
-Our results in Section~\ref{sec:mainresults} deal separately with fixed or random designs.
+Our posterior contraction results deal separately with fixed or random designs.